DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-5-mentor-materials.md

 Theory to Practice 35 mins

-Your mentee had the exemplification of Rachel’s Year 6 PE lesson (above) to help model their own topic plan.
+Your mentee had the exemplification of Rachel's Year 6 PE lesson (above) to help model their own topic plan.

 1. Analyse artefacts
    Discuss with your mentee the topic planning that they devised in their self-directed study this week.